Get familiar with Kosli #

 quickstart-nginx Flow for quickstart nginx image private

-In the web interface you can select the Flows option on the left.
-It will show you that you have a quickstart-nginx flow.
-If you select the flow it will show that no artifacts have been reported yet.
+In the web interface you can select Flows on the left.
+It will show you that you have a quickstart-nginx Flow.
+If you select the Flow it will show that no Artifacts have been reported yet.

 kosli create environment quickstart \